ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/building-your-portfolio.md

 ![](https://cdn-images-1.medium.com/max/800/1*yGA78sxcDywPV76yj8hGXA.png)

-> You can gain more DS/AI skills by working on prediction problems rather than getting stuck in endless learning loop.
+> You can gain more data intelligence skills by working on prediction problems rather than getting stuck in endless learning loop.

 But you will not get a project to work on from day one of your learning.
-Still, there are platforms where you can apply and learn DS/AI.
+Still, there are platforms where you can apply and learn data intelligence.

 #### UCI ML